-- Copy the database folder or data directory on the master to all slave servers.
+- Copy the database folder or data directory on the Primary to all Replica servers.

 - On all replication servers: Repeat steps 6 - 10 from setup.
 Daisy Chain Replication, One-Way Replication

 - On all replication servers: Verify that replication is running successfully by executing the following SQL statement and checking for the Slave_IO_Running and Slave_SQL_Running columns to both say Yes: SHOW SLAVE STATUS;